seanryder264/ELEC50002-Communications/3-FM_Simulation_and_USRP/README.md

 ## Exercise 1: FM Modulator

-For each exercise of each lab, use the following framework to write them up in a clear and concise way:

-- Situatuion: What is the background, what skill or goal is this exercise trying to address?
-- Task: What has been suggested that you need to do in this exercise in order to achieve this goal/develop this skill?
-- Action: What did you actually do to complete this exercise?
-- Result: What did your actions create?
-What would you change or do differently perhaps?

-### Definition and Mathematical Representaion
+In this exersice we are going to make a FM modulator.

 >Frequency Modulation is a process of encoding information on one carrier wave by changing its frequency.
 The frequency of the carrier wave is changed according to the frequency of the modulating signal. - geeksforgeeks.org

+From the Lab Documents.

+---

 The generalized function for an FM signal is:

 $$ s(t) = A_c \cos(2\pi f_c t + \theta_m(t)) $$

 where

 $$ \theta_m(t) = 2\pi k_f \int_0^t m(\tau) d\tau, $$

  - $m(t)$ is the message signal.
 - $k_f$ represents the **frequency sensitivity**.

 The instantaneous frequency is: